 The Greek Theatre is a Los Angeles icon.
 Over the years, it has hosted many landmark concerts including Elton's John's AIDS benefit, Sting's Children in the Rainforest Concert, and Ray Charles' 10,000th concert.
 If you're going to Los Angeles in the summer, you should think about going to a concert at The Greek - as locals call it.

 The LA Greek Theatre isn't one of those tired places that get by on past glory, either.
 In fact, it's often rated as North America’s best small outdoor venue by entertainment industry magazines.
 Locals love it because it's smaller than other places, which makes for less traffic going in and out.
 While it might be too large to be called "intimate," it doesn't feel crowded even during a nearly sold-out concert.

 The Greek Theatre has been around since 1930, built in a natural amphitheater on a hillside in Los Angeles' Griffith Park.
-The City of Los Angeles owns it and SMG Entertainment manages the shows.
+The City of Los Angeles owns it and managing the shows is SMG Entertainment.
 It's a fully-modern entertainment venue, with state of the art sound.

 If you like a summer evening concert, the Greek Theatre is only one place you can go in LA.
 Check out more places to go for a summer evening concert in California.

 The Greek Theatre Experience

 On its best nights, most people love the Greek Theatre experience.
 Online reviewers generally give the Greek Theatre high rating, with an average of 4 out of 5 at Yelp.
 They say it's one of those concert venue gems that makes the happy to be an Angeleno and praise the sound quality, food and drink selections, and friendly staff.